 You could face criminal penalties pursuant to New Jersey law for leaving the scene of a car accident.
 These penalties include fines, driver’s license suspension, and even jail time.

 For leaving the scene of an accident where injury or death occurred, an individual can face fines ranging from $2,500 to $5,000.
-He or she may also be imprisoned for up to 180 days, but only if the injury or death occurred to a party other than the guilty driver.
+He or she may also be imprisoned for up to 180 days.
+This only applies if the injury or death occurred to a party other than the guilty driver.